Top 5 Tips for Designer to Create a Killer Design Portfolio

 Top 5 designers from Behance to Follow

-● Daniel Mountford, a creative designer and talented photographer, stuns his followers with his double exposure works.
-He makes them all in-camera but adding some bits of post-production to give it a filter effect.
-His artworks are not just prominent for his double exposure, but also his motion designs and unique illustrations.
+● Daniel Mountford, a creative designer, and talented photographer stun his followers with his double exposure works.
+He makes them all in-camera but adds some bits of post-production to give it a filter effect.
+His artworks are not just prominent for his double exposure, but also for his motion designs and unique illustrations.

 ● Yurko Gutsulyak is a Ukrainian graphic designer from Kyiv.
 He has been in the design industry since 2000.
 He owns the Gutsulyak.Studio in Kyiv which has got him laurels.
 One of his great works includes the curation of the Cyrillic font that turned heads.
 Also, he worked on the creatives of Kozel beer (limited edition tin) which grabbed many beer lovers’ attention.

 ● Mike is a popular designer from Prague, who also owns Creative Mints, a design agency.
 His portfolio consists of not only graphics designs but also some fantastic photographs.
-His hand-drawn illustrations, the texture, the details, tactile quality and the unique way of presentation are exceptional.
+His hand-drawn illustrations, texture, details, tactile quality, and unique way of presentation are exceptional.

 ● Jessica Walsh is a superwoman designer from Newyork.
 Her profile in Behance is filled with a variety of masterpieces.
-It includes self-curated designer emojis to quirky ad creations for Fruity and many more.
-She works for some of the top clients such as Apple, Snap chat, The New York Times, Levi’s and many more.
-She has also been awarded the prestigious Forbes’s 30 under 30 Top Creatives Designing The Future.
+It includes self-curated designer emojis quirky ad creations for Fruity and many more.
+She works for some of the top clients such as Apple, Snapchat, The New York Times, Levi’s, and many more.
+She has also been awarded the prestigious Forbes 30 under 30 Top Creatives Designing The Future.

 5 Talented Graphic Designer Profile to Follow in a Dribble